korupso/OVinder/documents/scrum-questions.md

 **What hinders my progress?**
 I had some problems with Markdown today, but I got it fixed.
 There was no concrete solution to it, I just tried a bunch of stuff until it eventually worked.

+---
+## 10.07.2020
+**What did I do today?**
+I found some very usable datasets on opendata.swiss and I was able to use at least one of them.
+The code I wrote for that I dynamic though, which means, that the other ones should be a walk in the park to implement.

+**What will I do after the weekend?**
+I will have a job interview at Rafisa GMBH on monday, and I also have an appointment with my somnologist, so I wont have a lot of time to work on my app.
+I'll still try to brainstorm some ideas on what to do with my app.

+**What hinders my progress?**
+I do not yet have a road block, yet I kind of expect one from a certain dataset I have.
+The one I'm talking about is not stored in markers on the map, but in shapes.
+But I think that there's no other way to find out than to try.